truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/RemoteReplicationSCALE.md

 ## Creating a Remote Replication Task

-To streamline creating simple replication tasks use the **Replication Task Wizard** to create and copy ZFS snapshots to another system.
+To streamline creating simple replication tasks use the **Replication Task Wizard** to create and copy ZFS snapshots to another system for enhanced snapshot storage.
 The wizard assists with creating a new SSH connection and automatically creates a periodic snapshot task for sources that have no existing snapshots.

 If you have an existing replication task, you can select it on the **Load Previous Replication Task** dropdown list to load the configuration settings for that task into the wizard, and then make change such as assigning it a different destination, schedule, or retention lifetime, etc.